-The restaurant is named after the first doctor in Taos County, Doc Martin.
-Legend has it that the doctor never worried whether people could pay, and he would accept chickens or potatoes in exchange for his services.
-The restaurant is what used to be his home, and the alcove in the restaurant was originally his office and delivery room.
+The restaurant was named after the first doctor in Taos County, Doc Martin.
+Legend has it that the doctor never worried whether people could pay.
+He would accept chickens or potatoes in exchange for his services.
+The restaurant used to be his home, and the alcove in the restaurant was originally his office and delivery room.

-I was super excited to dine at Doc Martin’s!
-After perusing the menu, my husband Steve decided on a burger (with green chilis of course!), and I opted to try the Grilled Portobello Sandwich.
-Great choice I must say. 🙂 It was delicious, and I had to try my hand at creating one at home as this sandwich was sooo delicious!
+I was super excited to dine at Doc Martin's!
+So, on that day my husband decided to order a burger (with green chilis of course!).
+I opted to try the Grilled Portobello Sandwich.
+Great choice I must say. 🙂 I had to try my hand at creating one at home as this sandwich was sooo delicious!

-The Doc Martin’s Grilled Portobello Sandwich is served on their homemade focaccia bread.
-For my homemade version to keep things simple, I used a frozen focaccia bread which I sliced myself, and used pretty much the same fillings, however I opted for some spinach leaves instead of the romaine used at the restaurant.
+The Doc Martin's Grilled Portobello Sandwich is served on their homemade focaccia bread.
+For my homemade version to keep things simple, I used a frozen focaccia bread which I sliced myself, and used pretty much the same filling.
+I decided to use spinach leaves instead of the romaine which was used at the restaurant for this recipe.

-Result??
-Delicious, meaty taste (but no meat!), mushroomy, garlicky, cheesy tomatoey, goodness. 🙂
+The result??
+The taste was meaty (but no meat!) and there was mushroomy, garlicky, cheesy tomatoey, goodness.

-Doc Martin’s Restaurant, thank you so much for the inspiration for this sandwich!
-If you are in the mood for a delicious sandwich, you’ll find this checks that box and is simple and easy to prepare.
+Above all, thank you Doc Martin's so much for the inspiration for this sandwich!
+If you are in the mood for a delicious sandwich, you'll find this checks that box and is simple and easy to prepare.

 If you are ever in Taos, be sure to visit Doc Martin's Restaurant, located in the historic Taos Inn.

 For some information on awesome activities in the Taos area, please read about my Top Things To Do In The Taos Area.

 Please share this recipe and comment below if you would, and I hope you will enjoy this delicious sandwich!